 Selling A Deceased Person's House

 It’s extremely difficult to cope with the grief of losing a loved one.
-Having to also deal with the financial and legal matters that come with a will and inherited property can be just another burden that you don’t need.
-As part of that, you will have to decide whether you want to keep the property or sell it on.
-How to Sell Inherited Property can potentially bring stresses of its own, with complex issues around capital gains tax and inheritance tax.
+Having to also deal with the financial and legal matters that come with a will, and selling a deceased person’s house, can be just another burden that you don’t need.
+The process can potentially bring stresses of its own, with complex issues around capital gains tax and inheritance tax.

-Our guide can help to simplify the process of selling inherited property.
+Our guide can help to simplify the process of selling a deceased person’s house.

 Is the property mentioned in the will?

-The first step when understanding how to Sell Inherited Property,is to locate the will of the deceased.
+The first step when understanding selling a deceased person’s house.
 This legal document will name the executor, who will be responsible for dealing with the estate.
 It will also name the beneficiaries, who will inherit something from the estate, or sometimes the entire estate.
 The deceased may have told you where their will is kept, or you may be able to contact their solicitor.
 If the deceased hasn’t left a will, the estate is usually then administered by their next of kin.

 You may find it beneficial to have a discussion with a legal professional about where you stand before you sell any property.
 If you are the executor for the will, the next step is to apply for probate.